 - File a claim in small claims court to hold the person accountable.

 If you were injured and required significant medical care or continuing medical treatment, we suggest hiring a lawyer to help you with your car accident claim.
-An experienced lawyer can assist you with your claim and make sure that you are treated fairly in the process.
-Some of the things that your lawyer should do for you are as follows:
+An experienced accident lawyer can assist you with your claim and make sure that you are treated fairly in the process.
+Some of the things that your Houston car accident lawyer should do for you are as follows:

 Help gather evidence: Your car accident attorney should help you gather evidence to help demonstrate why the other side is at fault and what your damages are as a result of the collision.
 Depending on the case, your lawyer may need to hire experts to help the jury understand what occurred or how your injuries will affect you in the future.

-Explain the law and review paperwork: If your adjuster has said something to the effect of “this is all the law will allow”, you know you are dealing with a dishonest adjuster.
+Explain the law and review paperwork: If your adjuster has said something to the effect of “this is all the law will allow,” you know you are dealing with a dishonest adjuster.
 Except in limited circumstances, the law doesn’t set caps on damages.
 The jury gets to decide what is fair.
-A qualified car accident lawyer will help you understand your rights and the claims that can be made as a result of the collision.
+The best car accident lawyer will help you understand your rights and the claims that can be made as a result of the collision.

 Negotiate: By hiring a lawyer, you will have someone on your side to negotiate with the insurance company.
 A skilled attorney will know the law and will advocate for the highest possible settlement.

-If you can’t reach a fair deal with the Insurance Company: A lawyer can help you file suit against the at-fault party for the harms and losses you sustained as a result of a collision.
+If you can’t reach a fair deal with the insurance company: A lawyer can help you file suit against the at-fault party for the harms and losses you sustained as a result of a collision.
 Generally speaking, in Texas, you have two years from the date of your accident to file suit.
+This is known as statute of limitations.
 A good attorney should be there for you every step of the way to ensure that you are treated fairly throughout the process.

-If you were denied an insurance claim and are unsure of the next steps to take, you should speak to an auto insurance claim attorney who can provide proper legal guidance.
-Call (713) 987-7111 or send us an email to discuss your insurance claims case.
+If you were denied an insurance claim and are unsure of the next steps to take, you should speak to an expert accident attorney who can provide proper legal guidance.
+Call the experts at Sutliff & Stout Law Firm at (713) 987-7111 or send us an email to discuss your insurance claims case.